Code-Institute-Submissions/SRay-2020--MP4-Photo_Print_Store_NovResub/README.md

 Target Audience: Photograpghers, Artists, General public

--

 ### **User stories**

-Website user/Customer -
+Website user -

 1. As a user I want a visually appealing and smooth website experience
 2. As a user I want to be given visual feedback about my actions
 3. As a website user I want to be able to navigate the website easily and intuitively
 4. As a user I want a consistent experience, that is the same every time I come back to the website and on any device
-5. As a user I want to have my information protected by a password
+5. As a user I want to reigister for a profile that is protected by a password
-6. As
+6. As a user I want to be able to login and logout of my account
-7. As
+7. As a user I want to personalise my user account
-8. As
-9. As
-10. As
-11. As
+8. As a user I want to receive email confirmation to register my account

+Customer  -

+9. As a customer I want to view products for sale in distinct categories
+10. As a customer I want to view the particular details of products
+11. As a customer I want to add products to a shopping bag before checking out
+12. As a customer I want to change the quantity of the items I add to my bag
+13. As a customer I want to checkout my bag of items in a safe and reputable environment

 Website Owner -

-12. As the website owner I want to make money by offering goods to the users
+14. As the website owner I want to make money by offering goods to the users
-13. As the website owner I want the users to enjoy using my application
+15. As the website owner I want the users to enjoy using my application
-14. As the website owner I want users to stay on my site for as long as possible
+16. As the website owner I want users to stay on my site for as long as possible
-15. As the website owner I want the users to return to my website
+17. As the website owner I want the users to return to my website
-16. As the website owner I want users to be able to trust the security features that I have implemented
+18. As the website owner I want users to be able to trust the security and payment features that I have implemented

 ### **SCOPE**